Truth Initiative: Community and Youth Engagement

 These community engagement programs are often an "on the ground" extension of the Truth campaign's work.
 Supporters of the campaign are called upon to support other anti-tobacco issues, such as a 2017 rally outside a Walgreens shareholders meeting in New York that was organized to pressure the pharmacy's board of directors to stop selling tobacco in its stores.

-Innovations
+Innovations, 2008-2017

 The innovations center within Truth Initiative designs, builds and markets digital smoking cessation and prevention products that are centered around online social networks, text messaging and web and mobile applications.
 Any revenue generated by the innovations programs helps support other work at the organization.